zipxing/rust_pixel/README.md

 It can be compiled into **FFI** for front-end and back-end use, and into **WASM** for web projects.

 - Text Mode: Built with **crossterm**, runs in the terminal, and uses **ASCII & Unicode Emoji** for drawing.
-- Graphical Mode (SDL2): Built with **SDL2**, using **PETSCII & custom graphical symbols** for rendering.
+- Graphical Mode (SDL2 & WEB): Built with **glow** & **sdl2**, using **PETSCII & custom graphical symbols** for rendering.
-- Graphical Mode (Web): Similar to the SDL2 mode, but the core logic is compiled into WASM and rendered using **WebGL** and **JavaScript** (refer to rust-pixel/web-template/pixel.js).

-RustPixel implements game loops, a Model/Render common pattern, and a messaging mechanism to support the construction of small games.
+RustPixel implements game loops, a Model/Render common pattern, and a Event/Timer messaging mechanism to support the construction of small games.
 It also includes some common game algorithms and tool modules.
 Additionally, RustPixel comes with small games like Tetris, Tower, and Poker, which can serve as references for creating your own games and terminal applications.
 It also includes examples of wrapping core game algorithms into FFI and WASM.

 ### Installation Guide